Permutation without Repetition Calculator

 - – Number of elements you choose from the set.

-The – exclamation mark – is a symbol for factorial.
+The – exclamation mark – is a symbol for.
+Take a look on the factorial calculator to dig deeper.

 Let's put that into practice.
 Imagine we've got a set of 10 different elements, and we want to choose 5 of them.
 In how many different ways can we get the set of 5 elements?